 Q 1: What do you think is happening here?

-Draw out discussions on what is occurring.
-Does the community see this as acceptable?
-What are their thoughts around a husband's right to know where his wife is?
+Think about what is occurring.
+Is this acceptable?
+Consider if a husband has a right to know where his wife is.

 Q 2: Is it okay for Ali to send so many texts to Dina?